Hanuman: In popular culture

-The Mexican acoustic-metal duo, Rodrigo Y Gabriela released a hit single named "Hanuman" from their album 11:11.
-Each song on the album was made to pay tribute to a different musician that inspired the band, and the song Hanuman is dedicated to Carlos Santana.
-Why the band used the name Hanuman is unclear, but the artists have stated that Santana "was a role model for musicians back in Mexico that it was possible to do great music and be an international musician."
+The Mexican acoustic-metal duo Rodrigo Y Gabriela released a hit single named "Hanuman" from their album 11:11.
+Each song on the album was made to pay tribute to a different musician that inspired the band, and the song "Hanuman" is dedicated to Carlos Santana.
+The reason for the band using the name Hanuman is unclear, but the artists have stated that Santana "was a role model for musicians back in Mexico that it was possible to do great music and be an international musician."

 Hanuman is the protagonist in the 2022 film Hanuman White Monkey, a fantasy film that combines special effects with a Khon (Thai masked pantomime) performance style.
 In the 2022 action-adventure Ram Setu, it is implied that the character "AP" is actually Hanuman.
 In 2024, Telugu film director Prasanth Varma directed the film Hanu-Man, a superhero film based on Hanuman's power.
 The film's sequel, Jai Hanuman, was initially scheduled for release during the Sankranti festival of 2025, but the release has since been postponed due to Rishab Shetty’s commitments to Kantara: Chapter 1, and the film is now expected to release in 2026.

-In April 2024, Dev Patel of Lion fame wrote and directed his first film, Monkey Man, which alludes to Hanuman's journey of discovering his own strength.
-The film focuses on the modern day corruption of India and "underdogs challenging the untouchable status quo."
-The films characters and story arch were inspired by stories of Hanuman that Patel heard from his grandfather, as well as Korean and Indian cinema.
+In April 2024, Dev Patel wrote and directed his first film, Monkey Man, which alludes to Hanuman's journey of discovering his own strength.
+The film focuses on the modern day corruption of India and "underdogs challenging the untouchable status quo".
+The film's characters and story arc were inspired by stories of Hanuman that Patel heard from his grandfather, as well as Korean and Indian cinema.